sdan-07/interview-talentscan-ai/README.md

 **To run this project locally**

-Navigate to backend directory & install node dependencies
+Navigate to the backend directory and install dependencies:

 ```bash
 cd ./backend/ && npm install
 ```
----

-Run the project
+Run the project:

 ```bash
 npm run start